zio/zio/docs/datatypes/contextual/zlayer.md

 val updatedHorizontal2 = horizontal ++ dbLayer
 ```

-#### Hidden Versus Passed Through Dependencies

-One design decision regarding building dependency graphs is whether to hide or pass through the upstream dependencies of a service. `ZLayer` defaults to hidden dependencies but makes it easy to pass through dependencies as well.
+One decision regarding building dependency graphs is whether to hide or pass through the upstream dependencies of a service. `ZLayer` defaults to hidden dependencies but makes it easy to pass through dependencies as well.

 To illustrate this, consider the Postgres-based repository discussed above: